mikij29/bachelor_thesis_codes/README.md

 File thesis.pdf contains my bachelor thesis.

 Next, the underlying codes for producing tables with results have been uploaded.
 Dependencies of individual functions are depicted in the figure function_dependencies.png.
+Note: functions from load_names.R (the only one not contained in the graph) are auxiliary and used throughout the code esp. when calculating dimensions is needed.

 The main script for simulating is simulacni_studie.R.
 This is the only place where parameters are to be modified.